yash-ops22/AWS-Project1/README.md

 # Step:8

 Then we will create a CloudFront{CDN} using the S3 bucket.
-We wil update  the html code with cloudfront.
+We wil update  the html code with cloudfront url.

        resource "aws_cloudfront_distribution" "hybridcdn12" {